biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/array/chunk.ahk' class='text-muted'>source</a>

-Creates an array of elements split into groups the length of size.
+Creates an array of elements split into groups the length of `size`.
 If array can't be split evenly, the final chunk will be the remaining elements.

 #### Arguments